berningb/dream-speak/README.md

-# Taking Note
+# DreamSpeak

 ## Overview

-Taking Note is a web application built with React and Vite, designed to help users manage and share their dreams.
+DreamSpeak is a web application built with React and Vite, designed to help users manage and share their dreams.
 The application uses Auth0 for authentication and Prisma with a PostgreSQL database for data management.

 ## Features